-Figure 3: Non-distributed TOE use case

-Alternatively, a Network Device may require more than one component in order to fulfil all of the requirements of the cPP.
+A Network Device may require more than one component in order to fulfil all of the requirements of the cPP.
 In addition to the components required to fulfil the cPP a Management Component may also be offered for use with the TOE.
-However, as with the case shown in Figure 3 above, certification shall not include the Management Component in this case.
+In this case, certification shall not include the Management Component.
 This situation is depicted in Figure 4.